lblod/frontend-embeddable-notule-editor/README.md

 - `docContent`: You will need to adjust `docContent` to accept `table_of_contents?`, as it is not part of the `block` group.
 See [general config options](general-config-options) for more info.

 **note**: this config is a *list*.
 Multiple `nodeHierarchy`s can be passed to let the table of contents work in multiple situation.
 The last matching hierarchy will be used.

+#### rdfa awareness

+As mentioned above, this plugin will only work with structures from the `article-structure` plugin, which are of course rdfa-annotated.

 ### RDFa Variables
 These are placeholders that can be inserted in a document.
 A variable placeholder has a specific type (text, number, date, address or codelist), which changes the type of input it can receive.
 These placeholders can then be filled in by a user using the document.